rangzen/osedea-hackaton-2025-boilerplate/README.md

    - Ensure Docker is running
    - Try rebuilding the container: `F1 > Dev Containers: Rebuild Container`
    - Check VSCode logs for detailed error messages
+   - On permission issues, you can try to uncomment the `remoteUser` line in the `.devcontainer/devcontainer.json` file

 2. **API Connection Issues**:
    - Verify API keys in `.env` files